Subscribe to the Rosemont Review

 Before diving into tactics, it’s essential to grasp why local SEO is different from traditional SEO.
 While general SEO is about reaching broad audiences, local SEO targets prospective patients in your geographic area, typically those ready to book consultations.
 Google’s Local Pack—those top 3 map results—drives high-converting traffic.
 For plastic surgeons, where trust and proximity are paramount, ranking in the Local Pack is gold.

+Think of Local SEO as the digital version of your office signage—except it reaches patients before they even leave their homes.
 When you utilize Google to search for a service in your general area, you’ve likely seen a section called “Places” instantly appear at or near the top of the first results page that contains the names of three businesses or organizations.
 Otherwise known as the “Local Pack,” these listings appear side-by-side with a Google map.
 Placement in the Local Pack can make your practice remarkably visible, and there are things you can do to improve the likelihood of inclusion in that distinct and prominent group.

 In addition to our guide on SEO for plastic surgeons, which goes right along with enhancing local SEO strategies, here are some tips on best practices that may just help you become the leader of the Local Pack: